OctopusDeploy/blog/blog/2021-03/apikey-creation-automation/index.md

 The first place I go when I want to automate something with the Octopus API is the Swagger docs.
 Each Octopus Server comes with a built-in route where all API documentation is published.
 Just add `/swaggerui` to the base URL path of your Octopus Server.
 For example: [samples.octopus.app/swaggerui](https://samples.octopus.app/swaggerui).

 The generated page is organized by API [resources](https://cloud.google.com/apis/design/resources), and there are lots of them.
-Let's do a `CTRL-F` find for `apikey`:
+Let's do a `CTRL-F` to find `apikey`:

 ![Swagger ApiKeys resource screenshot](find-apikey.png "width=500")

 The first row under ApiKeys: `POST /users/{userId}/apikeys` allows us to create a new API key for the specified user.
-API keys in Octopus are associated with an Octopus user, and the keys inherit the permissions assigned to that user.
+Because API keys in Octopus are associated with an Octopus user, the keys inherit the permissions assigned to that user.

 :::hint
-It's best practice when provisioning new API keys to set up [Octopus Service Accounts](https://octopus.com/docs/security/users-and-teams/service-accounts) dedicated for specific functions or integrations.
+It's best practice when provisioning new API keys to set up [Octopus Service Accounts](https://octopus.com/docs/security/users-and-teams/service-accounts) dedicated to specific functions or integrations.
 :::

 Let's assume we know our `{userId}` and use a quick one line PowerShell cmdlet to create an API key: